Izet Hajrović: Aris

 In June 2021, Hajrović joined Greek outfit Aris on a three-year deal.
-He debuted competitively for the club in UEFA Europa Conference League qualifier against Astana on 22 July.
+He debuted competitively for the club in a UEFA Conference League qualifier against Astana on 22 July.
 Seven weeks later, he made his league debut against OFI.

 International career

 After representing Switzerland at various youth levels, Hajrović made his senior international debut in a friendly game against Tunisia on 14 November 2012.
-However, in June 2013, he decided that he would play for Bosnia and Herzegovina in the future.
+However, in July 2013, he decided that he would play for Bosnia and Herzegovina in the future.

 In August, his request to change sports citizenship from Swiss to Bosnian was approved by FIFA.
-Later that month, he received his first senior call-up, for 2014 FIFA World Cup qualifiers against Slovakia, home and away.
-He debuted in the home game on 6 September.
-On 10 September, in the away game, Hajrović scored his first senior international goal, which secured the victory for his team.
+Later that month, he received his first senior call up, for 2014 FIFA World Cup qualifiers against Slovakia, home and away.
+He debuted in the home match on 6 September.
+On 10 September, in the away tie, Hajrović scored his first senior international goal, which secured the victory for his team.

-In June 2014, Hajrović was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
-He made his tournament debut in the opening group match against Argentina on 15 June.
+In June 2014, Hajrović was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+He made his tournament debut in the opening group fixture against Argentina on 15 June.

 Personal life

 Hajrović's younger brother Sead is also a professional footballer.
-They played together in Grasshoppers, before Sead joined Arsenal's youth academy in July 2009.

 He married his long-time girlfriend Lejla in May 2014.

-Hajrović is a practising Muslim; along with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Sead Kolašinac, Edin Višća and Ervin Zukanović he visited a mosque in Zenica during national team concentration.
+Hajrović is a practising Muslim; together with international teammates Ibrahim Šehić, Muhamed Bešić, Armin Hodžić, Sead Kolašinac, Edin Višća and Ervin Zukanović he visited a mosque in Zenica during the national team's concentration.